-- name Name of file (str or unicode), or an instance of h5f.FileID to bind to an existing file identifier. - mode Mode in which to open file; one of ("w", "r", "r+", "a", "w-").
-See Opening & creating files. - driver File driver to use; see File drivers. - libver Compatibility bounds; see Version Bounding. - userblock\size Size (in bytes) of the user block.
+- name Name of file (bytes or str), or an instance of h5f.FileID to bind to an existing file identifier, or a file-like object (see Python file-like objects). - mode Mode in which to open file; one of ("w", "r", "r+", "a", "w-").
+See Opening & creating files. - driver File driver to use; see File drivers. - libver Compatibility bounds; see Version bounding. - userblock_size Size (in bytes) of the user block.
 If nonzero, must be a power of 2 and at least 512.
-See User block. - kwds Driver-specific keywords; see File drivers.
+See User block. - swmr If True open the file in single-writer-multiple-reader mode.
+Only used when mode="r". - rdcc_nbytes Total size of the raw data chunk cache in bytes.
+The default size is 1024^2 (1 MB) per dataset. - rdcc_w0 Chunk preemption policy for all datasets.
+Default value is 0.75. - rdcc_nslots Number of chunk slots in the raw data chunk cache for this file.
+Default value is 521. - kwds Driver-specific keywords; see File drivers. - Track_order Track dataset/group/attribute creation order under root group if True.
+Default is h5. get_config().track_order.